irvirty/irvirty/README.md

 ## Good day! 👋

-👨🏻‍💻 I love CSS and use PHP, MySQL, JavaScript, and Inkscape.
+👨🏻‍💻 I like CSS and use PHP, MySQL, JavaScript, and Inkscape.
 📁 Almost all projects are in one [Repository](https://github.com/irvirty/irvirty.pages.dev) or [Website](https://irvirty.pages.dev/).
 ⚡ Fun fact: Using CSS you can draw something, this is called CSS Art.